In the guide

 - materials used as solvents or carriers for perfumes and aromatic compositions

-Perfume and aromatic compositions and their raw materials must be referred to as 'perfume' (see note below) or 'aroma' unless a more specific indication of their presence is required in annex III of the Regulation.
+Perfume and aromatic compositions and their raw materials must be referred to as 'perfume' (see note below) or 'aroma' unless a more specific indication of their presence is required in Annex III to Regulation (EC) No 1223/2009 (see link in 'Key legislation' below).

 Ingredients in concentrations of less than 1% may be listed in any order after those of 1% or more.

 Colouring agents may be listed in any order after the other ingredients.
-For decorative cosmetics marketed in various colours, all colouring agents in the range may be listed so long as the words 'may contain' or the symbol '+/-' is also used.
+For decorative cosmetics marketed in various colours, all colouring agents in the range may be listed, as long as the words 'may contain' or the symbol '+/-' is also used.

 The ingredient name must be that listed in the International Nomenclature of Cosmetic Ingredients (INCI) or, if no such name is listed, one of the following: